leyfall/odin-rs_projects/DAYS.md

 - Step 3: Let us know how it went!
          -It went good although i did not know or why i did not put the ssh key before but anyway all success now.
 (Small steps is much better compared to none.)

+Day 12 (12.29.25): Early a bit but could lapse 50mins for this (hopefully)